matomo-org/developer-documentation/README.md

 ### Supported inline tags in comments

 ```
 {@hook Request.dispatch}                    // link to Request.dispatch hook
 {@hook Request.dispatch description text}   // link to Request.dispatch hook with different link text
 {@hook # description}                       // link to hooks page
 ```

+Note: In constrast to @link we do not check whether a hook with the given name exists.

 ```
 {@link Map}                  // class within this namespace